Vacation (The Go-Go's song): In popular culture

 The song was later included in the jukebox musical Head over Heels that debuted on Broadway in 2018.

 The Go-Go's performed "Vacation", "Our Lips Are Sealed", and "We Got the Beat" during the 2021 Rock and Roll Hall of Fame Induction Ceremony.

 "Vacation" was used in two Klasky-Csupo animated series; Duckman in the episode “In The Nam of the Father”, and Rugrats in the episode “Vacation”.
 The song was played in The Simpsons season 16 episode "Mobile Homer".
 The song was also used in the trailer for the 2007 comedy film, Mr. Bean's Holiday.

 The song was played during the end credits of the 2019 Marvel Studios movie, Spider-Man: Far From Home.

 A parody of the song was sung several times during the Brooklyn Nine-Nine Season 6 episode "Casecation".

-The song was played in a scene of the documental movie Fahrenheit 9/11, by Michael Moore.
+The song was played in a scene of the documentary Fahrenheit 9/11 by Michael Moore.

 The song is played over a montage towards the end of It's Always Sunny in Philadelphia season 7 episode 2, The Gang goes to the Jersey Shore.

+In 2022 American drag queen Trixie Mattel covered the song for her album The Blonde & Pink Albums.

+The song was used the verse of the song for the opening English dub "We Will Be Heroes" for the anime eleventh season of Pokémon.